-The Emotion Hygiene Alliance's Framework was built upon eleven areas of paradigm-shattering science and philosophy.
+The Emotion Hygiene Alliance's Framework is based upon the following areas of science and philosophy.

 Polyvagal Theory

-We have learned from Polyvagal Theory how primitive defense systems were recruited for “Social Engagement”.
+From Polyvagal Theory, we see how primitive defense systems were recruited for “Social Engagement”.
 This banding together gave us mammals the opportunity to thrive far beyond each of our own individual capabilities; and created our individual dependency on social systems for our survival.

 With this transition through evolution there was a change in our autonomic nervous system.
 Our autonomic nervous system changed from a system that was solely a system that enabled us to mobilize and enabled us to shut down, and could be used for, in a sense, two different types of defenses: one was to run and flee, and one was to basically immobilize, like a reptile.
 But with mammals, we had a new branch of the autonomic nervous system that basically was in one way the “cheerleader,” and in another way the “conductor” of these other two more primitive systems. — Stephen Porges, Ph.D.